anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 * defining a certificate waiting indication and handling, for the case that the certifying component is (temporarily) not available.

-BRSKI-AE can be applied to both synchronous and asynchronous enrollment.
+This specification can be applied to both synchronous and asynchronous enrollment.

-In contrast to BRSKI, BRSKI-AE supports offering multiple enrollment protocols on the infrastructure side, which enables pledges and their developers to pick one of these.
+In contrast to BRSKI, this specification supports offering multiple enrollment protocols on the infrastructure side, which enables pledges and their developers to pick prefered one.

 # Terminology